tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/EventHub/event-hubs-runtime-rest.md

         For information on generating a SAS token, see [Generate a Shared Access Signature token](generate-sas-token.md).
 - (Optional) Set the **x-ms-retrypolicy** header to `NoRetry`, to disable automatic retry on send operations when transient errors occur.
-- Set the optional [broker properties](/rest/api/servicebus/message-headers-and-properties) header to a JSON-encoded list.
-For example, to target a specific partition via `PartitionKey`, use the following example:

     ```
     POST https://your-namespace.servicebus.windows.net/your-event-hub/messages?timeout=60&api-version=2014-01 HTTP/1.1